- Home

 When someone buys or sells a food service establishment, Environmental Health must be notified of the change in order to issue a permit to the new owner.
 Food Service Establishment Permits are not transferrable and operating without a permit is against the law.

 The new operator will submit a completed new Plan Review Application (PDF), including all required documents since facilities often accumulate small changes over time.
-Carefully complete the application as incomplete applications will be returned.
+Carefully complete the application as incomplete applications will not be accepted.

 Change in Food Service